Yossif-Hafney/Just-UI/README.md

 ## 📄 License

 This project is for educational purposes.
-Facebook's design and branding are trademarks of Meta Platforms, Inc.
+Facebook's design and branding are trademarks of Meta Platforms, Inc. The project name 'Social-UI' is used for educational and non-commercial purposes.

 ## 🙏 Acknowledgments